 Patreon is all about content.
 This means you want to have consistent content to keep your patrons happy.
 Make sure to share exclusive content only available through your Patreon page.
 Here are some examples of musicians who slay at Patreon.

-Ultimately, the success of any kind of crowdfunding strategy will come down to you reaching out to your network through your newsletter, social media and getting them involved with both the funding and by helping to spread the word about your Patreon to their friends and networks.
+Ultimately, the success of any crowdfunding strategy will come down to you reaching out to your network through your newsletter and social media and getting them involved with both the funding and by helping spread the word about your Patreon to their friends and networks.

 Experiences